luojiebin/cs186/hw1/README.md

         Note: a player with id `drewj.01` is listed as having failed to be inducted into the Hall of Fame, but does not show up in the `master` table.
-Your query may assume that all players inducted into the Hall of Fame appear in the `master` table.
+Your query may assume that all people inducted into the Hall of Fame appear in the `master` table.

     2. Find the people who were successfully inducted into the Hall of Fame and played in college at a school located in the state of California.
 For each person, return their `namefirst`, `namelast`, `playerid`, `schoolid`, and `yearid` in *descending* order of `yearid`.
 Break ties on `yearid` by `schoolid, playerid` (ascending).
 (For this question, `yearid` refers to the year of induction into the Hall of Fame).